lostcolony/damocles/README.md

 - Allow for the registering of and manipulation of external IPs rather than local ones.
 Harder, but useful for load testing, so a higher priority when I next have free time.
 - Add bandwidth limitations.
 Possibly some difficulty, but low priority.
 - Add additional mechanisms for delaying/dropping in different patterns.
 Easy but low priority.
+- Refactor some things.
+Very low priority, but a cause of enough joy it might happen.

 ## License
 ----